How to navigate the T-bill yield drop in Singapore

 • Investors seeking expert guidance on optimising their portfolios in light of these changes can benefit from personalised, evidence-based advice to achieve their financial goals.

-The cut-off yield on Singapore's six-month treasury bills has recently dropped to 3.10%, a decrease from 3.34% of the tranche auctioned on 15 August.
+The cut-off yield on Singapore's six-month treasury bills has auctioned at 2.99% p.a., falling from 3.06% of the previous tranche auctioned on 10 October.

-The last time the cut-off yield fell below the 3% level was two years ago when the cut-off yield was auctioned at 2.99% on 1 Sep 2022.
+The last time the cut-off yield fell below the 3% level was more than two years ago when the cut-off yield was auctioned at 2.99% on 1 Sep 2022.
 Back then, yields were on an uptrend and subsequently climbed as high as 4.40% towards the end of 2022.
+However, the cut-off yield has dropped from the 3.64% level from July, possibly showcasing a trend in the T-bill cut-off yield in Singapore.

 Singapore 6-month T-bill: Historical cut-off yield